-In this architecture each unit receives the input data from all Smart-It units in one cluster by a broadcast.
-Then each unit classifies the sensor data with different sensitivity threshold $\Theta$ , thus providing a general overall view on the network, (smaller $\Theta$ ) or more and more detailed views of the network (greater $\Theta$ ).
-Depending on the level of details needed at the moment, the corresponding Smart-It unit can be queried depending on the level of the sensitivity threshold $\Theta$ used to classify the data.
+The sensor data can be classified with different vigilance parameter $\rho$ , thus providing a general overall view on the network, (smaller $\rho$ ) or more and more detailed views of the network (greater $\rho$ ).
+Depending on the level of details needed at the moment, some of the Clusterheads can be adjusted to different vigilance parameters and later can be queried giving coarser or more detailed results.